Jilocasin/nearest-neighbour/README.md

 My aim is to use this project as a step-by-step example for my future open source work.

 ## To-Do
+* Use a `KdDistanceCalculator` interface to provide different methods, e.g. [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry)
-* Make this lib available on Maven
+* Make this library available on Maven Central
 * Grab a coffee ☕